Join the Editorial Board

 Associate Professor, The Australian National University, Australia

-Dr. Batterham's research focus is on applying emerging technology and novel methodology to improving the detection, prevention and treatment of depression, anxiety, and suicidal thoughts and behaviours in the community.
+Dr. Batterham's research focus is on applying emerging technology and novel methodology to improve the detection, prevention, and treatment of depression, anxiety, and suicidal thoughts and behaviours in the community.

-Phil Batterham is an Associate Professor and Deputy Head of the Centre for Mental Health Research, The Australian National University in Canberra, Australia.
+Dr. Batterham is an Associate Professor and Deputy Head of the Centre for Mental Health Research at The Australian National University in Canberra, Australia.
 He was awarded an Early Career Fellowship in 2011 and a Career Development Fellowship in 2014 from the National Health and Medical Research Council of Australia (NHMRC).
-His training is in psychology, biostatistics and population mental health.
+His training is in psychology, biostatistics, and population mental health.